tinyheero/Manta/README.md

 pip install pymongo
 ```

-# To Run Manta
+# To Run MANTA

-Manta can take several input files (VCF, GFF, BED) as specified in this [page](http://manta.cmmt.ubc.ca/manta/help.html).
-To run Manta, you can go:
+MANTA can take several input files (VCF, GFF, BED) as specified in this [page](http://manta.cmmt.ubc.ca/manta/help.html).
+To run MANTA, you can go:

 ```
 MANTA_PATH=/path/to/MANTA
 $MANTA_PATH/scripts/search_impacts.py -i /path/to/input/file -o out.manta
 ```

-# Manta Output
+# MANTA Output

 The output of MANTA is specified in the "MANTA Results" section in this [page](http://manta.cmmt.ubc.ca/manta/help.html).
 This section is taken from it: